 That’s nearly nine times more than the $635 million France, the next top buyer, spent.

-The same study found that Americans spent an average of $17.50 on paper towels per capita.
-Norway, the next closest per capita spender, spent $11.70 per person.
+The same study found that Americans spent an average of $17.50 on paper towels per person.
+Norway, the next closest per capita spender, spent just $11.70 per person.

 - It takes 17 trees and up to 20,000 gallons of water to make one ton of paper towels.